Last updated July 2026

 Do I need a fishing licence for the Whanganui River estuary?

 No licence is required for kahawai.
-A freshwater fishing licence is required for trout, even in the estuary zone — check Fish & Game for the exact boundary.
+A freshwater fishing licence is required for trout even in the estuary zone; check the current Fish & Game boundary.